 Civil Marriages Formalities in Spain

 Applications must be made directly to the Civil Registry (Registro Civil) or District Court (Juzgado) where at least one of the applicants resides.
-This requirement does not imply the celebration of the marriage in the municipality of the given Civil Registry: www.mjusticia.gob.es
+This requirement does not imply the celebration of the marriage in the municipality of the given Civil Registry.
+Please contact the Civil Registry or District Court where you will be legalizing your marriage for the list of documents they require www.mjusticia.gob.es.
+Most civil registries in Spain require some or all of the following documents:

-- Application Form: Can be obtained from the Civil Registry/District Court assuming jurisdiction.
+- Application Form: Can be obtained from the Civil Registry/District Court that has jurisdiction.

 - Birth Certificate: The original document is mandatory.
 To obtain a birth certificate from your state visit: http://www.cdc.gov/nchs/w2w.htm.

-Schedule an Appointment for Notarial Services S. Consulate General Barcelona
+- Schedule an Appointment for Notarial Services US.
+Consulate General Barcelona

 Once you execute the affidavit(s) before a Consular Officer, you are required to legalize the Officer’s signature through the Foreign Affairs Ministry in Madrid: